Hello everyone and welcome to Wardens of the Midwest !

 Guideline #2: Think past what the characters you purchase are going to do this round

 Thinking ahead is one of the most crucial parts of this game, in my opinion.
 Sure, you can purchase 3 characters that will last just this round and maybe 1 lasts until next round, or you could purchase 2 characters that will last up to 2 full rounds.
+Or, in some cases, even 1 character that will last 3 to 4 rounds.

 One question I pose when discussing fate management is this: